-Listen to the Jerusalem Water Forum co-founders Deputy Mayor Fleur Hassan Nahoum, who presides the forum and Former Deputy Mayor Naomi Tsur, Chair of the Jerusalem Green Fund, explain all about the forum.
+Listen to Jerusalem Water Forum co-chairs Deputy Mayor Fleur Hassan Nahoum and Former Deputy Mayor Naomi Tsur, Chair of the Jerusalem Green Fund, explain all about the forum.

 The Forum was established in 2019 by a group of Jerusalem residents whom were taking part in a European Commission programme called ConSensus.
 ConSensus' goal is to create joint municipal and citizen proposals for policy on the topic of water in the city.
 The JGF is now spearheading the forum together with the Deputy Mayor of Jerusalem, Fleur Hassan-Nahum.
 In the past few months the Forum has solidified goals, initiated a course of action and meets in the municipality regularly.

 The first meeting of the forum convened all municipal representatives dealing with water preservation, Shefa (Public Works Dept), Environment Department Development and Technology Dept, KKL, The Botanical Gardens, SPNI, non-profit organisations in urban gardening, community garden professionals and activists.
 In a fruitful and productive discussion Jerusalem was touted as an example of a leading city in this field which has convinced Richard Edelman, from ConSensus and Chair of the POWER Project of the EU who was in attendance to “nominate Jerusalem to preside over the first iteration of a forum of 30 European municipalities to address challenges of climate change, migration and gender equality.”